Best reader tips and tricks for the FMD

 Before you start the diet

 Sure, it’s exciting when you learn about an eating plan that just makes sense for you.
 But before diving in head first:

 Dana P. says “Read the book” — the whole book — before you start.

 Catherine A. and Gretchen G. add that it’s a great idea to re-read the book too.
 Lots of people identify little mistakes they’ve been making when they re-read the book.
 It’s a great reference!

-If you’re the type who tends to cheat, Kit W. recommends taping Haylie’s quote to your fridge: “Just 2 teaspoons of refined sugar can inhibit your weight loss for three to four days.”
+If you’re the type who tends to cheat, Kit W. recommends taping Haylie’s quote to your fridge: “Just two teaspoons of refined sugar can inhibit your weight loss for three to four days.”